-About Great MN Schools

-We believe great schools change lives.
+proven solutions About Great MN Schools We believe great schools change lives.
 We see first-hand how some schools in our community demonstrate that children from all races, means, and origins can achieve.
-We need more of them-district, public charter, and independent-because all children should be able to attend high-performing schools that prepare them to thrive in their lives, careers, and communities.
+We need more of them-district, public charter, and independent-because all children should be able - We're keenly-and uniquely-focused on developing and sustaining schools that work: - We partner with promising schools guiding their improvement and growth, strengthening students' learning experiences, and to attend high-performing schools that prepare them to thrive in their - advancing educational outcomes Working with community-based partners, we support families in - making informed decisions on enrollment and advocating for their children within schools We engage the community as partners, building support for